 Mini-split heat pumps are ideal for heating and cooling homes that are heating with baseboard electric heaters or boiler systems.
 They are also ideal for spaces like add-on rooms and sunrooms where installing or extending ductwork isn’t possible.

-Through the Ontario Save on Energy Program, installing a Cold Climate Heat Pump System may make you eligible for substantial money saving rebates, as high as $4000.00.
+Through the Canada Greener Homes Grant, installing a Cold Climate Heat Pump System may make you eligible for substantial money-saving with rebates, as high as $5000.00.
 Several Ductless Mini-Split Heat Pumps are classified as Cold Climate Heat Pumps, meaning the system has been tested and rated at temperatures typical of the Ottawa Valley.
 Many operate effectively as low as -30°C.

 Mini-split systems are easy to install, using a compact indoor and outdoor unit connected through a small hole in your wall.
 One outdoor unit can support up to five indoor comfort zones, providing you with a customized whole-home heating or cooling solution.